swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

   +----------+
 ```

-If any dependencies/outputs change, the affected stages will be re-executed.
+If any dependencies or outputs change, the affected stages will be re-executed.

 ### Execute the pipeline